ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ## MASQUE URI Suffixes Registry Creation

 IANA has created the "MASQUE URI Suffixes" registry maintained at
-<[](https://www.iana.org/assignments/masque/)>.
-The registration policy for
+<[](https://www.iana.org/assignments/masque)>.
+The registration policy is
-this registry is Expert Review; see {{Section 4.5 of !IANA-POLICY=RFC8126}}.
+Expert Review; see {{Section 4.5 of !IANA-POLICY=RFC8126}}.
 This new registry governs the path segment that immediately follows "masque" in paths that start with "/.well-known/masque/"; see
 <[](https://www.iana.org/assignments/well-known-uris)> for the registration of
 "masque" in the "Well-Known URIs" registry.

-This new registry contains three
+This new registry contains three columns:
-columns:

 Path Segment: